 For many people, having an amazing landscape is either expensive or high-maintenance.
-However, there are many ways to make your backyard look amazing without spending a lot on supplies, maintenance, or landscaping services.
+However, there are many ways to make your backyard look amazing without spending a lot on supplies, maintenance, landscaping services, or even outdoor water features.
 Here are some cheap and low-maintenance landscaping ideas for your outdoor space.

 Consider Using Fake Grass – Let’s be honest; taking care of your lawn is hard work.
 You’ll need to put a considerable amount of time and effort to maintain it.
 If you think it’s too much for you to handle, why not consider using fake grass.
 It doesn’t require as much maintenance, can be as natural-looking as the real thing, and can last for decades, depending on the quality.
 Sure, it’s more expensive than the grass, but it’ll pay off after a few years.
 You can also opt to use fake grass on certain areas of your lawn to reduce your grassy areas, which means less maintenance.